eXascaleInfolab/xmeasures/README.md

 # xmeasures - Extrinsic Clustering Measures
-Extremely fast accuracy (extrinsic quality) measures evaluation for the [overlapping/fuzzy] clusterings (collections of groups of the objects):
+Extremely fast evaluation of accuracy (extrinsic quality) measures for the [overlapping/fuzzy] clusterings (collections of groups of items):
-various **[mean] F1 measures** (including F1-Score) and **Omega Index** *(fuzzy version of the Adjusted Rand Index)* for overlapping multi-resolution clusterings with unequal node base (and optional node base synchronization) using various matching policies (micro, macro and combined weighting),
+family of **[mean] F1 measures** (including Average F1-Score) and **Omega Index** *(fuzzy version of the Adjusted Rand Index)* for overlapping multi-resolution clusterings with unequal node base (and optional node base synchronization) using various matching policies (micro, macro and combined weighting),
 and standard **NMI** for non-overlapping clustering on a single resolution. `xmeasures` also provides clusters labeling with the indices of the ground-truth clusters considering 1:n match and evaluating F1, precision and recall of the labeled clusters.

 `xmeasures` evaluates F1 and NMI for collections of hundreds thousands [overlapping] clusters (covers, communities) withing a dozen seconds on an ordinary laptop using a single CPU core.
 The computational time is O(N) <!-- O(N \* 2 \* s), where *s* is the average sharing ratio (membership) of the nodes, typically -> 1. -->